C code unit testing on a shoestring

 The C language allows only one exceptional control flow mechanism, namely, setjmp/longjmp.
 There is nothing special to be done to account for it since it appears as normal control flow based on the return value of setjmp.

-The try/throw/catch exception mechanism of C++ is a little harder to deal with.
+The try/throw/catch exception mechanism of C++ is a much harder to deal with.
 We need to analyze whether each catch statement had been hit during the test set execution.
-This can be done with the same trick we used (effectively) for the for statement instrumentation:
+It is tempting to do the same trick we used (effectively) for the for statement instrumentation:

 Now that you have an idea of what test automation you can get for free straight out of your compiler, the first question is, how much more functionality you get from the tool XYZ and whether it’s worth the money – and the learning.